Are you looking for a WordPress membership plugin?

 While most WordPress membership plugins don’t encrypt their code, some do.

-These are the type of plugins you need to watch out for because you might find yourself unable to even use the plugin you bought, and limited in your ability to make customizations and fix problems.
+These are the type of plugins you need to watch out for.
+You might find yourself unable to even use the plugin you bought, and limited in your ability to make customizations and fix problems.

 Some web hosts lack the necessary software to be able to decrypt the encrypted code.